claras000/Green-Coding-Bachelor-Thesis/README.md

 Bachelor Thesis | University of Bremen | 2025

-Experimental setup to measure the resource, energy, and time consumption of frontend applications built with ReactJS, Vue, and VanillaJS.
+Experimental setup to measure the resource, energy, and time consumption of frontend applications.
+The Experiment uses three examples: ReactJS, Vue, and VanillaJS.
 The benchmark tests aim to evaluate the ecological sustainability of using JavaScript frameworks.

 ## About the Experiment

-This experiment is part of the bachelor thesis "GREEN CODING" and measures the ecological sustainability of three identical synthetic web applications inside Docker environments.
+This experiment is part of the bachelor thesis "GREEN CODING" and measures the ecological sustainability of three identical, synthetic web applications.
+For this the Setup uses serveral Dockers to Isolate the components Frontend, Backend and Network for each test.
-The applications are structured to be directly measurable using the Green Metrics Tool by Green Coding Berlin.
+The applications is a Setup for a measurement by the Green Metrics Tool from Green Coding Berlin.

 ## Measurement